dendronhq/dendron-site/vault/dendron.topic.commands.md

 ### ShowPreview

-- shortcut: `CTRL+SHIFT+R`
+- shortcut: `Ctrl+K V`

-Dendron will open up `Dendron Markdown Preview` to the site if it is installed.
+Dendron will open up `Dendron Markdown Preview` to the side if it is installed.
 It will open the regular markdown preview otherwise.

 ### Upgrade Settings